-- 24.1 All deals in shares are governed by the laws of England and Wales. - 24.2 By applying for shares in the Company, the Shareholder agrees to be bound by the Instrument and this Prospectus (as may be amended from time to time).
+- 25.1 All deals in shares are governed by the laws of England and Wales. - By applying for shares in the Company, the Shareholder agrees to be bound by the Instrument and this Prospectus (as may be amended from time to time).
 The Company, the Instrument and this Prospectus are governed by the laws of England and Wales.
-The Company, the ACD and the Shareholders will be subject to the exclusive jurisdiction of the courts of England and Wales to settle any dispute or claim arising out of or in connection with a Shareholder's investment in the Company or any related matter. - 24.3 According to Council Regulation 44/2001 of 22 December 2000 on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters (the Brussels Regulation), a judgment given and enforceable in an EU Member State shall in principle be recognised in the other EU Member States without any special procedure being required and shall generally be enforceable in the other EU Member States on the application of any interested parties, save in certain circumstances.
+The Company, the ACD and the Shareholders will be subject to the exclusive jurisdiction of the courts of England and Wales to settle any dispute or claim arising out of or in connection with a Shareholder's investment in the Company or any related matter. - 25.3 According to Council Regulation 44/2001 of 22 December 2000 on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters (the Brussels Regulation), a judgment given and enforceable in an EU Member State shall in principle be recognised in the other EU Member States without any special procedure being required and shall generally be enforceable in the other EU Member States on the application of any interested parties, save in certain circumstances.
 The Brussels Regulation has now been recast by way of the EU Regulations 1215/2012 of 12 December 2012.

-25. Valuation of the Company
+26. Valuation of the Company

-25.1 The price of a share in the Company is calculated by reference to the Net Asset Value of the Company.
+- The price of a share in the Company is calculated by reference to the Net Asset Value of the Company.
 There is only a single price for any share as determined from time to time by reference to a particular Valuation Point.
-The Net Asset Value per share of the Company is currently calculated on the relevant Dealing Day, with the Company's assets valued at the relevant closing prices in the respective markets on each Dealing Day.

-25.2 The ACD may at any time during a Business Day carry out an additional valuation if the ACD considers it desirable to do so.
+The Net Asset Value per share of the Company is currently calculated daily, with the Company's assets valued at the relevant closing prices in the respective markets on each Dealing Day. - 26.2 The ACD may at any time during a Business Day carry out an additional valuation at its discretion, agreed with the Depositary.

-26. Calculation of the Net Asset Value
+27. Calculation of the Net Asset Value